-This VHA Directive gives this Program, within the Office of Public Health/Clinical Public Health (OPH/CPH), the responsibility to provide primary guidance and advice to the Under Secretary for Health on VHA policy and services related to viral hepatitis, and the lead coordination of quality improvement activities using population-based approaches for prevention, diagnosis, and care of viral hepatitis across the system.
+This VA Directive gives this Program the responsibility to provide primary guidance on policy and services related to viral hepatitis, and the lead coordination of quality improvement activities using population-based approaches for prevention, diagnosis, and care of viral hepatitis across the system.

 Programs and Contacts

 Veterans Affairs Hepatitis C Virus Program Fact Sheet: Testing, Care, and Treatment